9 Things to Do For Free on Holiday in The Peak District in 2023

 3. Do Dovedale

-Dovedale is a renowned beauty spot in the Peak District and is perfect for picnics when the weather is good.
-A lovely leisurely walk for a large group of friends.
+Dovedale is a renowned beauty spot in the Peak District.
+When the weather is good, it is perfect for picnics.
+It is also a lovely leisurely walk for a large group of friends.

 The two to three-mile stretch of the River Dove from Milldale (parking, toilets, a café and always plenty of hungry ducks for feeding here) has limestone gorges, caves, wooden bridges and the famous stepping stones across the Dove to explore along the way.